flows-network/github-fork-notifier/README.md

 ### Deploy the code on flow.network

-Next, let deploy this repo on flows.network
+Next, let us deploy this repo on flows.network.

-1. Sign up for an account for deploying flows on [flows.network](https://flows.network/).
-It's free.
+1. Sign up for an accoun on [flows.network](https://flows.network/).
+It's a free platform for deploying automation workflows.
 2. Click on the "Create a Flow" button to start deploying this function
 3. Authenticate the [flows.network](https://flows.network/) to access the `github-fork-notifier` repo you just forked.